Skip to content

 2. Collect tool calls -- any tool calls from the generation are gathered after streaming completes

-3. Execute tools -- each tool call is dispatched to the tool_handler
+3. Execute tools -- each tool call is dispatched to the tool's handler

 4. Re-generate -- the loop continues with tool results appended to the conversation context